microsoft/PowerToys/doc/devdocs/modules/launcher/new-plugin-checklist.md

   "Version": "1.0.0", // For future compatibility
-  "Language": "csharp", // So far we support only csharp "Website": "https://aka.ms/powertoys", "ExecuteFileName": string, // Should be {Type}.PowerToys.Run.Plugin.{PluginName}.dll "IcoPathDark": string, // Path to dark theme icon.
+  "Language": "csharp", // So far we support only csharp "Website": "https://aka.ms/powertoys", "ExecuteFileName": string, // Should be <Type>.PowerToys.Run.Plugin.<PluginName>.dll "IcoPathDark": string, // Path to dark theme icon.
 The path is relative to the root plugin folder "IcoPathLight": string // Path to light theme icon.
 The path is relative to the root plugin folder }